Brill-Noether loci on an Enriques surface covered by a Jacobian Kummer surface: Brill-Noether loci

 \begin{rem} The last proposition remains obviously true if we replace nodes by tropes.
-Notice that for $(i)$ the same argument works for sums of nodes and tropes, as long as there is no intersection between the nodes and the tropes, or if there exists either a node which intersects no trope, or a trope which intersects no node.
-For the former case, just choose in the proof of the claim $E_n$ to be, for example, that node which intersects no trope. \end{rem}
+Notice that for $(i)$ the same argument works for sums of nodes and tropes, as long as there is no intersection between the nodes and the tropes. \end{rem}

-\begin{exmp} According to Proposition \ref{prop_ex1}, some divisors which satisfy the conditions of Theorem \ref{thm_main-thm} should look like $E_0 + E_{13} + E_{13}$, or $3E_{23} + E_{14} + 2E_{56}$.
-The only thing that we should care about is having at least $3$ terms in our sum (counting multiplicities).
+\begin{exmp} According to Proposition \ref{prop_ex1}, some divisors which satisfy the conditions of Theorem \ref{thm_main-thm} could look like $E_0 + E_{12} + E_{13}$, or $3E_{23} + E_{14} + 2E_{56}$.
+The only thing that we should care about is having at least $2$ terms in our sum (counting multiplicities).
 The same idea applies for sums of tropes, as mentioned in the previous remark. \end{exmp}

+\begin{rem} A particularly interesting example is produced by the sum of only two nodes, for instance $D = E_0 + E_{12}$.
+In this case, by Theorem \ref{thm_main-thm} and Remark \ref{rem_expected-dim}, the first Brill-Noether locus $W^1_H(2;c_1,c_2)$ associated to $D$ will be a divisor in the moduli space $M_H(2;c_1,c_2)$. \end{rem}

-For the other types of divisors mentioned in the remark, we need to see how to choose some which fit the other conditions of Theorem \ref{thm_main-thm}.
+For the other types of divisors mentioned in the Remark \ref{rem_sections_divisors}, we need to see how to choose some which fit the other conditions of Theorem \ref{thm_main-thm}.
 The last condition is the easiest to handle by far, since we know very well how the intersection product behaves.
 The second one is a bit trickier, and the following two results will tackle the problem of finding divisors which satisfy it.